Naturalenemy07/Chinese-PDF-to-Text/README.md

 * Anaconda 4.9.2
 * Python 3.8 (I needed to make another environment with Python 3.7-will go over later)

-First, we need to make an environment that is suitable for the trained language database, [tesserocr](https://github.com/sirfz/tesserocr). **tesserocr** is supported by Python 2.7, 3.4, 3.5, 3.6 and 3.7 at the time of writing.
+First, we need to make an environment that is suitable for the API, [tesserocr](https://github.com/sirfz/tesserocr). **tesserocr** is supported by Python 2.7, 3.4, 3.5, 3.6 and 3.7 at the time of writing.
 If you already have 3.7, you can proceed to installing tesserocr.

 Making Virtual Environment that uses Python 3.7
 ======